zoerechav/Coral_Skeleton_Edge/README.md

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 And then install python, which will automatically install the newest version of Python3 (Python2 is outdated and not forward compatable!).
+If you are not using a MacOS machine and do not have python ( or do not have python and do not like Homebrew ) install directions for python are located [here](https://www.python.org/downloads/).

 `brew install python`